Benward2299/SharpCoder/README.md

 Hi there 👋

-🔭 I’m currently working at brainpool, https://github.com/brainpool-ai 🌇 I do all sorts of other Javascript gaming things
+🔭 I’m currently completing work experience at brainpool, https://github.com/brainpool-ai 🌇 I create lots of little Javascript games for fun!

 🌱 I’m currently learning Python and the basics of encryption!